-- To serve as the primary point of contact between the project and the fleets; - To log all interactions between the project team and fisheries representatives accurately and in a way that can be shared by the project team; - To maintain a fisheries stakeholder database and contacts list for all identified fisheries operating within the vicinity of the offshore wind lease area and export cable throughout all stages the project, covering the following details: - Vessel names, owners, registrations and base ports; - Vessel radio call sign; - Dominant method(s) of fishing and any new technology developing within the fisheries; - Static gear surface marker details where applicable; - Target species as well as key by-catch species; - Fishing grounds relevant to the project; - Fishing periods and operating practices of each key fishery; and - Feedback, comments and concerns voiced within consultations. - To arrange meetings with the fishing industry throughout all stages of project development, with frequency, timings and method of communication appropriate to the level of activity at the time; - To consult the relevant Fishing Industry Representatives; - To maintain regular liaison with relevant fishermen's associations, individual captains and vessel owners, the New England Fishery Management Council, the Mid-Atlantic Fishery Management Council, and any relevant fisheries regulatory bodies as appropriate; - To disseminate project related activities which could potentially interact with fisheries stakeholders.
-This will include: - A description of the survey activity or other works to be undertaken; - The location and timing of survey activities; - The coordinates of partially and/or fully installed infrastructure; - A look ahead of the schedule of works where available;
+- To serve as the primary point of contact between the project and the commercial and recreational fishing fleets and community, - To log all interactions between the project team and fisheries representatives accurately and in a way that can be shared by the project team; - To maintain a fisheries stakeholder database and contacts list for all identified fisheries operating within the vicinity of the offshore wind lease area and export cable throughout all stages the project, covering the following details: - Vessel names, owners, registrations and base ports; - Vessel radio call sign; - Dominant method(s) of fishing and any new technology developing within the fisheries; - Static gear surface marker details where applicable; - Target species as well as key by-catch species; - Fishing grounds relevant to the project; - Fishing periods and operating practices of each key fishery; and - Feedback, comments and concerns voiced within consultations. - To arrange meetings with the fishing industry throughout all stages of project development, with frequency, timings and method of communication appropriate to the level of activity at the time; - To consult the relevant Fishing Industry Representatives; - To maintain regular liaison with relevant fishermen's associations, individual captains and vessel owners, the New England Fishery Management Council, the Mid-Atlantic Fishery Management Council, and any relevant fisheries regulatory bodies as appropriate; - To disseminate project related activities which could potentially interact with fisheries stakeholders.
+This will include: - A description of the survey activity or other works to be undertaken; - The location and timing of survey activities;

-Classification: Open Status: Issued Expiry date: 2022-12-31 Page 19 of 28
+Classification: Open Status: Issued Expiry date: 2022-12-31 Page 19 of 29

-- Details of the vessels involved in the works including the vessels contact details; - Survey and installation vessels transit routes to and from site; - The locations and timings of safety exclusion zones that may be required during installation or maintenance activities; - Health & Safety standards and International Regulations for Preventing Collisions (COLREGS) obligations; - Contractor obligations towards fisheries stakeholders; and - Conflict avoidance response procedures and reporting procedures. - Be available to receive and relay back to the Projects all relevant concerns from the fisheries stakeholders in respect of the various activities associated with the project; - To keep fisheries stakeholders updated of any changes in project design, or scheduling; - To assess and advise the Projects on the need for, and subsequently support the Projects in organizing, guard vessels and offshore Fisheries Liaison Representatives; - Monitor fishing activity within the wind farm site and export cable route during all phases of the project, including during survey activities to minimize disruption to fishing activities; - Support the Projects in making wind farm survey, installation and operations and maintenance contractors aware of relevant fishing activities, including any relevant fishermen's sensitivities, and procedures for communicating with fishing vessels at sea; and - Advising and supporting the Projects on the procurement of offshore Fishing Liaison Representatives (OFLRs) to be present offshore during survey activity
+- The coordinates of partially and/or fully installed infrastructure; - A look ahead of the schedule of works where available; - Details of the vessels involved in the works including the vessels contact details; - Survey and installation vessels transit routes to and from site; - The locations and timings of safety exclusion zones that may be required during installation or maintenance activities; - Health & Safety standards and International Regulations for Preventing Collisions (COLREGS) obligations; - Contractor obligations towards fisheries stakeholders; and - Conflict avoidance response procedures and reporting procedures. - Be available to receive and relay back to the Projects all relevant concerns from the fisheries stakeholders in respect of the various activities associated with the project; - To keep fisheries stakeholders updated of any changes in project design, or scheduling; - To assess and advise the Projects on the need for, and subsequently support the Projects in organizing, guard vessels and offshore Fisheries Liaison Representatives; - Monitor fishing activity within the wind farm site and export cable route during all phases of the project, including during survey activities to minimize disruption to fishing activities; - Support the Projects in making wind farm survey, installation and operations and maintenance contractors aware of relevant fishing activities, including any relevant fishermen's sensitivities, and procedures for communicating with fishing vessels at sea; and - Advising and supporting the Projects on the procurement of offshore Fishing Liaison Representatives (OFLRs) and scout vessels to be present offshore during survey activity